Skip to product information

 Embossing is a fun and rewarding way to get depth and dramatic detail on your enameled pieces.
 The resulting pieces are lightweight, colorful, and unique

-In this class using very thin copper tooling foil and embossing folders with liquid and powdered enamels, students can create a large variety of detail and color.
+In this class, using very thin copper tooling foil and embossing folders with liquid and powdered enamels, students can create a large variety of detail and color.

 Demonstrations will include how to choose and use embossing folders to texture and customize the foil and using liquid and powdered enamel to create a wide variety of patterns, textures, and colors.